Your Health & COVID-19

 If you have symptoms like fever, cough or shortness of breath, the best thing to do is to stay at home and contact your doctor or local health care provider.

-You can use the online Coronavirus Assessment Tool developed by Providence and Microsoft, and visit a virtual clinic such as the following:
+You can also use the online Coronavirus Assessment Tool developed by Providence and Microsoft, and visit a virtual clinic such as the following:

 Health Insurance Coverage